-This study was conducted using a previous version of the graphical user interface software.
+This study was conducted using the Manual mode equivalent on previous version of the graphical user interface software.
 There are differences in the graphical user interface of AFM on previous user interfaces and the user interface presented here for the HemoSphere advanced monitor.
 Relevant differences have been noted where necessary.